 Isle of Skye Fossils Stolen

-The Isle of Skye has experienced a new crime, the illegal removal of fossils and the ransacking of a site of special scientific interest (SSSI).
+The Isle of Skye has experienced a new crime, an important Jurassic fossil site has been ransacked.
+The illegal removal of fossils and the damaging of a site of special scientific interest (SSSI).
 The fossils removed from the cliff face date from the Middle Jurassic and according to some reports the specimens hacked from the cliff using crowbars have ended up on Ebay.

 This act of wanton vandalism, one of he worst ever recorded on a SSSI has been described by scientists as “reckless”.
 A spokesperson for the Scottish Natural Heritage stated that the rock bearing fossils was actually hacked away from the cliffs near Bearreraig Bay in an apparent organised search for valuable vertebrate specimens.
 The agency has appealed for witnesses to contact the police.